Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Stochastic Neural Networks as Gaussian Mixture Models

 \section{Stochastic Neural Networks as Gaussian Mixture Models}

-In this section, we detail and formalize our approach as illustrated in Figure \ref{fig:method} to iteratively approximate a SNN with a GMM.
+In this section, we detail and formalize our approach as illustrated in Figure \ref{fig:method} to iteratively approximate a SNN with a GMM at a finite set of input points $\sX$.
 We first consider the case where $\sX=\{\vx\}$, i.e., we approximate the distribution of a SNN over a single input point.
-The extension of our results for a finite set of input points will be considered in Section \ref{sec:extendToInputSets}.
-Last, in Section \ref{sec:ConvergenceAnalysis}, we prove that $q_{nn(\sX)}$, i.e., the Gaussian mixture approximation resulting from our approach, converges uniformly to $p_{nn(\sX)}$.
-That is, the error between $p_{nn(\sX)}$ and $q_{nn(\sX)}$ can be made arbitrarily small by increasing the number of signature points and GMM components.
+The extension to finite set of input points is considered in Section \ref{sec:extendToInputSets}.
+Last, in Section \ref{sec:ConvergenceAnalysis}, we prove that $q_{nn(\sX)}$, i.e., the Gaussian mixture approximation resulting from our approach, converges to $p_{nn(\sX)}$ in Wasserstein distance.
+That is, the error between $p_{nn(\sX)}$ and $q_{nn(\sX)}$ can be made arbitrarily small by increasing the number of signature locations and GMM components.